Sporting CP: Sporting vs Porto

-Sporting has also a rivalry with FC Porto.
-Outside the sports environment itself, the confrontation between Lions and Dragons represents a form of expression in sport, and in football in particular, of the political and regional differentiation between Lisbon and the North of Portugal.
-The confrontation captured the national imagination, having been remembered in the film O Leão da Estrela (1947), in which the actor António Silva plays the role of Anastácio, a leonine adept employed in a Lisbon office, who pretends to be a wealthy individual in order to be able to go to Oporto to closely follow a match of the "Sporting dos Cinco Violinos", at a time when competitions in Portuguese football were often decided between the two teams.
+Sporting has also a rivalry with Porto.
+Outside of the sports environment itself, the confrontation between Lions and Dragons represents a form of expression in sport, and in football in particular, of the political and regional differentiation between Lisbon and the North of Portugal.
+The confrontation captured the national imagination, having been remembered in the film O Leão da Estrela (1947) starring António Silva and Artur Agostinho, a classic of the Portuguese cinema, and in its remake of 2015 starring Miguel Guilherme.